motoclubvvfcosenza/motoraduno/content/_index.md

 ---
-title: "57° RADUNO NAZIONALE MOTOCLUB VVF ITALIA COSENZA "
+title: "57° Raduno Nazionale Motoclub VVF Italia - Cosenza "

 description: "22-24 SETTEMBRE Fago del Soldato – Camigliatello Silano (CS)"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.